JeremyMColegrove/js-parse-xml/readme.md

 5. All JSDocs must be re-made by running ```npm run doc``` with no errors or warnings

 ### **Testing**

+You can run tests by running ```npm test```
 Testing is extremely important when it comes to parsers due to the wide range of inputs it can see.
-For this purpose, LWX relies on the [XML W3C Conformance Test Suite 20130923](https://www.w3.org/XML/Test/) from IBM.
+For this purpose, LWX will rely on the [XML W3C Conformance Test Suite 20130923](https://www.w3.org/XML/Test/) from IBM.
 TODO: These tests are not currently working, and have not been verified against the parser yet.
 This is a must-have and will be fixed in a future release.

+As of right now, only our own tests are implemented.
+While this is better than nothing, we want to move to a standardized testing to make sure LWX performs in all scenarios.